InspiryThemes/realhomes-docs/docs/realhomes-paypal-payments.md

 !!!important "Prerequisite"
 	Before you start following the PayPal payments setup guide, please make sure the **RealHomes theme** and its **Easy Real Estate plugin** are installed and activated on your site.

-## Install & Activate RealHomes PayPal Payments Plugin
+## Install & Activate 'RealHomes PayPal Payments' Plugin

 1. Navigate to **Dashboard → Plugins → Add New** and search for **RealHomes PayPal Payments** as displayed in the screenshot below: